 Homemade Salad Dressing Recipes

 - My favorite mayonnaise is Ojai Cook Lemonaise.
 It may be too tangy for some recipes, but I use it for everything.
 Regular mayonnaise, including the “olive oil” and other mayonnaises from all the leading companies, is loaded with soy, which I try to avoid.
 Even most recipes for mayonnaise require soy oil.
-If you want a mild-flavored, soy-free mayonnaise that tastes like traditional mayonnaise, try Primal Kitchen Avocado Oil Mayonnaise.
+If you want a mild-flavored, soy-free mayonnaise that tastes like traditional mayonnaise, try Spectrum Canola Oil Mayonnaise.

 - Using low-fat ingredients will reduce the flavor.
 Regular fat ingredients have far more flavor.
 Fat adds calories, but fat isn’t bad for you the way we’ve all been told.